Use this checklist as a starting point when troubleshooting SSO.

 What to check first

-2. Make a note of the precise error messages you are seeing.
-It will be helpful if you can provide FotoWare Support with screenshots or video recordings of the behavior experienced.
+2. Note the precise error messages that appear.
+It is helpful if you can provide FotoWare Support with screenshots or video recordings of the behaviour experienced.

 Known issues with Windows authentication

 1. Windows authentication does not work with the Apache (build-in) web server, only with IIS.

 2. Windows authentication does not work on secondary FotoWeb sites

 3. Windows authentication has issues with multiple domains and domain forests.